eevee/eev.ee/content/2016-12-01-lets-stop-copying-c.markdown

 On the other hand, while it's annoying to get a `None` where I didn't expect one in Python, it's not like I'm surprised.
 I occasionally get a string where I expected a number, too.
 The language explicitly leaves type concerns in my hands.
 My real objection is to having a static type system that _lies_.
 So I'm not going to list every single dynamic language here, because not only is it consistent with the rest of the type system, but they don't really have any machinery to prevent this anyway.

-**Nothing doing:** C#, D, Go, Java, Nim (non-nullable types are opt _in_), R.
+**Nothing doing:** C#, D, Go, Java, Nim (non-nullable types are opt _in_).

-**Nullable types:** Swift.
+**Nullable types:** Swift (sugar for a monad).

 **Monads:** F# (`Option` — though technically F# also inherits `null` from .NET), Haskell (`Maybe`), Rust (`Option`), Swift (`Optional`).

 **Special mention:** awk, Tcl, and Unix shells only have strings, so in a surprising twist, they have no concept of null whatsoever.
 Java recently introduced an `Optional<T>` type which explicitly may or may not contain a value, but since it's still a non-primitive, it could _also_ be `null`.
 C++17 doesn't quite have the same problem with `std::optional<T>`, since non-reference values can't be null.
 Inform 7's `nothing` value is an `object` (the root of half of its type system), which means any `object` variable might be `nothing`, but any value of a more specific type cannot be `nothing`.
 JavaScript has _two_ null values, `null` and `undefined`.
 Perl 6 is really big on static types, but claims its `Nil` object doesn't exist, and I don't know how to even begin to unpack that.
+R and SQL have a more mathematical kind of `NULL`, which tends to e.g. vanish from lists.

 ## Assignment as expression